 Budget accommodation in Raja Ampat on the excellent site Stay Raja Ampat who is stuffed with useful info for low-budget independent travelers.
-The site is updated regularly ...
-We see bungalows on the islands of Kri, Mansuar and Arborek.
-Take the time to browse the comments below, to have fresh information from travelers on the reception and the holding of homestays, it can be very variable, some have deteriorated pretty well from one year to the next and some travelers come back disappointed (presence of rats, food monotonous and in insufficient quantity, equipment of dilapidated diving, etc.).
+The site is updated very regularly ...
+We see bungalows on the islands of Kri, Mansuar and Arborek in particular.
+Take the time to browse the comments below, to get fresh info from travelers on the welcome and the dress of homestays, it can be very variable, some have deteriorated a lot from one year to the next and Travelers return disappointed (presence of rats, monotonous and insufficient food, dilapidated diving gear, etc.).

 Raja Ampat on the site East Indonesia (which dates a little but very complete) by Laszlo Wagner, a Hungarian very connoisseur of the region, and author among others of a phrasebook Indonesian for Lonely Planet (on its website, click on the tabs on the side for detailed information on each island).

-We rent a resin kayak (made on site) and we can paddle with a guide, beaches where we can camp, or homestays installed for some in fabulous places in the heart of the archipelago , far from everything ...
+We rent a resin kayak (made on site) and paddle to the beaches where we can camp, in the company of a guide, or even homestays, some of which are located in fabulous places in the heart of the archipelago. , far from everything ...
 Different routes, pre-established on a map, are possible.

 To move in the archipelago